 The object of Monopoly is become the wealthiest player by buying, selling, trading and collecting rent on properties.
 Depending on how long you want to play, you can either play until all but one player has gone bankrupt or set a time limit and crown the richest player the champion.

-To start the game, each player chooses a token and one player is selected as the banker.
-The banker distributes $1,500 in Monopoly money to all players: two $500s, $100s and $50s; six $20s; five each of $10s, $5s and $1s.
+- To start the game, each player chooses a token and one player is selected as the banker.
+The banker distributes $1,500 in Monopoly money to all players: two each of $500s, $100s and $50s; six $20s; and five each of $10s, $5s and $1s.

-If you land on an available property, but decline to buy it, then the banker can auction the property to the highest bidder.
+- If you land on an available property, but decline to buy it, then the banker can auction the property to the highest bidder.
 The banker starts the bidding at any price and all players can participate, including the banker and the player who originally declined the property.

-You can get out of jail three ways: using the "Get out of Jail Free" card, rolling doubles on one of three consecutive turns or paying your way out with $50.
-If you don't roll doubles after three turns, you have to pay $50 to get out of jail.
-While in jail, you can still buy or sell properties, build houses and hotels and collect rent.
+- You can get out of jail three ways: Using a "Get out of Jail Free" card if you have one; rolling doubles on one of three consecutive turns; or paying your way out with $50.
+If you don't roll doubles after three turns, you must pay the banker $50 to get out of jail.
+You then get out immediately and move forward the number of spaces on your last roll.